- 1 Top 10 Busiest Railway Stations in the US

 11. Los Angeles Union Station

 The Los Angeles Union Station is the eleventh busiest railway station in the US.
 It is also the busiest railway in the Western United States.
-The station was opened in 1939 in the place of La Grande Station and the Central Station.
+The station was opened in 1939 in the place of La Grande Station and Central Station.
 It is located in North Alameda Street, Los Angeles, California, United States.

 The station is owned by the Los Angeles County Metropolitan Transportation Authority.
 The structure of the building was built by Robert E. McKee Inc. and designed by Parkinson, John & Donald B. in Art Deco and Modern style.
 There are 9 platforms in this station.
 The Los Angeles Union Station sees an entrance and exit of about 10.999 million people.